Category Archives: Natural Remedies & Homeopathy

 Licorice root can be an effective treatment for reflux.
 It stimulates the production of digestive secretions that help reduce reflux.
 Take one or two tablets before meals or bed, or take as a tea to stimulate saliva and prevent symptoms.
 Make certain it is deglycyrrhizinated licorice (DGL) particularly if you suffer from hypertension.

 Bitter herbs.
-Herbs such as dandelion root, caraway, fennel, yellowdock, blessed thistle and gentian, found in Swedish Bitters, are some of the bitter herbs that promote better digestion because they encourage gastric secretions including saliva, hydrochloric (stomach) acid and digestive enzymes.
+Herbs such as dandelion root, caraway, fennel, yellowdock, blessed thistle and gentian, found in Swedish Bitters, are bitter herbs that promote better digestion.
+These herbs encourage gastric secretions including saliva, hydrochloric (stomach) acid and digestive enzymes.
 They can treat or even prevent reflux.
-Take bitters just before eating to get the digestive juices flowing.
+Take bitters just before eating to get digestive juices flowing.

-Holy Basil or Tulsi, has been used for thousands of years in Ayurvedic medicine to treat many disorders including stomach disorders, nausea and stress.
-Sipping a cup of Tulsi tea could help combat your indigestion by reducing the actual stomach symptoms as well as addressing the stress behind them.
+Holy Basil or Tulsi has been used for thousands of years in Ayurvedic medicine to treat many disorders including stomach disorders, nausea and stress.
+Sipping a cup of Tulsi tea could help combat indigestion by reducing stomach symptoms as well as addressing the stress behind them.

 Peppermint.
 Many people find peppermint tea an excellent digestive soother.
-However it can have the opposite effect for nearly half the population, causing heartburn If this applies to you try chamomile tea instead.
+However, for nearly half the population it has the opposite effect, causing heartburn.
+If this applies to you try chamomile tea instead.
 Peppermint relaxes smooth muscle of your digestive tract to ease cramps, gas and nausea.
-It can soothe disruptions in the bowel caused by nervousness, overeating or diet changes.
+It can soothe bowel disruption caused by nervousness, overeating or diet changes.

 Charcoal.
-If you suffer from excessive flatulence taking activated charcoal in the hour or two after your meal can help reduce the gas.
-Be careful about taking it on a regular basis as it can interfere with the absorption of nutrients.
+If you suffer from excessive flatulence taking activated charcoal in the hour or two after eating can reduce gas.
+Be careful about taking it too much as it can interfere with the absorption of nutrients.

 Slippery Elm Powder taken before meals helps heal irritated digestive tracts.
 It is mucilaginous and becomes gel-like when in contact with water to coat, protect and soothe the digestive tract.
 It comes as a powder to add to drinks or in capsules.

 Lemons.
-Eating lemon before a meal can prevent heartburn or take some lemon juice in a glass of warm water.
-Lemon also stimulates bile production to help break down fats and improve digestion.
+Eating lemon or lemon juice in a glass of warm water before a meal can prevent heartburn.
+Lemon stimulates bile production to help break down fats and improve digestion.

-What’s your favourite kitchen cure to sort out for your digestive problems?
+What’s your favourite kitchen cure to sort out your digestive problems?
+Share in the Leave a Reply box below.

 Disclaimer